wintercms/docs/services-error-log.md

 Log entries are always created when an error page is shown and for certain [exception types](#exception-types).

+>**NOTE**: Some server errors are too low level to be handled by Winter, and thus are only visible in the relevant logs for where the error occurred.
+These are typically issues with the server's configuration, and you should look for those logs wherever the server software that you are using keeps its logs.

 <a name="configuration"></a>
 ## Configuration